econoalchemist/UpstreamData-Startup/02 Unboxing.md

 Check your box for external damage.
 If something doesn't look right, document the damage with pictures and contact the official Upstream Data sales team at [sales@upstreamdata.ca](mailto:sales@upstreamdata.ca) or [adam@upstreamdata.ca](mailto:adam@upstreamdata.ca).

-Inside the either box the ASIC will be packed with styrofoam:
+Inside either box the ASIC will be packed with styrofoam:

 <p align="center">
   <img width="450" src="Assets/antminer1_1.jpg">